joaomj/dataeng_roadmap/README.md

 - [Do Zero a Engenheiro de Dados Azure](https://www.udemy.com/course/zeroaengenheirodedados/): It's on my list.
 I haven't taken it yet, but it's highly rated.
 Just be aware it focuses on Azure.

 # **Newsletters**
-- [Start Data Engineering](https://www.startdataengineering.com/): especially aimed at beginners, it teaches basic concepts and includes small projects, all through email.
+- [Start Data Engineering](https://www.startdataengineering.com/): especially aimed at beginners, it teaches basic concepts and includes small projects, all through email. **But beginners may find it hard to follow.**

 # **Books**
 - [Fundamentals of Data Engineering](https://www.amazon.com.br/dp/1098108302): its a classic.
 Everyone must read it before starting the journey.